-Personal Data Systems are not allowed during exams.
-Electronic devices including but not limited to cell phones must be in silent mode during classroom, lab, and clinical sessions.
+Electronic devices including but not limited to cell phones and smart watches must be in silent mode during classroom and lab and are not allowed during testing.
+In addition, cell phones are not allowed on your person during clinical sessions.